 Hyatt Hotels will be adding a new Ziva all-inclusive resort to the Caribbean island of Barbados sometime in 2022.
 The Hyatt Ziva Barbados will mark the hotel chain’s ninth Ziva or Zilara all-inclusive resort scattered throughout Mexico and the Caribbean.
-This news was first reported by Deals We Like.

 The new property will be located in Carlisle Bay in the island’s capital city of Bridgetown, roughly a 20-minute drive from the airport.
 And since the property is a Hyatt Ziva as opposed to a Zilara, it will be family-friendly.
 Zilara is Hyatt’s adults-only all-inclusive brand concept.

 It’s worth noting that while applications have been submitted to construct the property, final approval has not yet been granted to start construction.

 Per Hyatt, the property was originally planned to be a Hyatt Centric, Hyatt’s brand focused on millennials which aren’t an all-inclusive concept.
 We are glad to see Hyatt shifting gears with this.

 The property plans currently include a 380 room hotel with 40 condominiums.
 There will be multiple buildings on the premises ranging between 10 and 18 floors.
 The property is currently slated to open in 2022, but that timeline could be extended as official approval to begin construction has not yet been granted.

 Read more at the Hyatt Ziva Barbados Official Website.